 What is the Backyard Bat Survey?

-In this project, museum scientists partner residents in under-studied neighborhoods to track and record bat activities for the first large-scale study of bat habitat usage in urban and suburban habitats.
+In this project, museum scientists partner with residents in understudied neighborhoods to track and record bat activities for the first large-scale study of bat habitat usage in urban and suburban habitats.

 Bats play an important role in the world’s ecosystems as seed dispersers, pollinators, and as efficient and successful insectivores, keeping insect numbers at sustainable levels.
 In Southern California, the majority of bat species are insectivorous and are effective in pest control.
 Bat colonies eat millions of insects a night, keeping vectors of disease (e.g., mosquitoes) under control and saving the agricultural industry billions of dollars a year in pesticide costs and crop damage.
 Bats also act as indicators of environmental health.
 For instance, species like the hoary bat only roost in foliage, allowing their presence or absence in an area to act as a sign of habitat quality.
 Most bat species are intolerant of urbanization, though 16 known bat species persist in the L.A. area, thanks to special habitat modifications that allow roosting and foraging.
 Previous local studies focused on large urban wilderness areas, and little is known about bat habitat use of the urban core.
 In addition to filling major data gaps for the L.A. area, the data collected in this project will be incorporated into the Bat Acoustic Monitoring Portal (BatAMP), providing insights for the broader bat research community to develop an improved understanding of seasonal and migratory patterns across North America.

 The Backyard Bat Survey is a project within a larger NHMLAC urban biodiversity study called the SuperProject.
-In 2016 the Backyard Bat Study joined RASCals (Reptiles and Amphibians of Southern California), SLIME (Snails and slugs Living in Metropolitan Environments), and the Southern California Squirrel Survey to form the NHMLAC's first ever SuperProject.
-The current phase of the project began in Fall 2018 and features a gradient of sites across Southern LA including San Pedro, Gardena, Inglewood and Watts.
+In 2016, the Backyard Bat Study joined RASCals (Reptiles and Amphibians of Southern California), SLIME (Snails and slugs Living in Metropolitan Environments), and the Southern California Squirrel Survey to form the NHMLAC's first ever SuperProject.
+The current phase of the project began in Fall 2018 and features a gradient of sites across Southern L.A., including San Pedro, Torrance, Carson, and Long Beach.

 Bats in Southern california Backyards

 The most common species of bat in the Los Angeles area is the Mexican free-tailed bat, a medium-sized brown bat with a tail that conspicuously extends beyond the tail membrane.
-Populations of Mexican free-tailed bats that live in southwestern US migrate annually to overwinter in Southern California and Baja California.
+Populations of Mexican free-tailed bats that live in southwestern U.S. migrate annually to overwinter in Southern California and Baja California.
 Our surveys have documented this species at every location that has detected any bats.
 A particularly gregarious species, it is often found roosting in huge colonies.
 Bracken Cave in San Antonio, Texas, is famously home to 20 million Mexican free-tailed bats.
 The species has narrow wings which limit it to straight, rapid flight.
 It’s been clocked at speeds of about 100 mph.
 It feeds primarily on moths, foraging at heights varying from a few feet up to hundreds of feet.
 Some biologists have noted that Mexican free-tailed bats smell like old Corona beer.
-The specimen on display here was found in Culver City, CA in 1928.

-This is the largest bat found in the US, with a conspicuous wingspan of up to 2 feet.
+This is the largest bat found in the U.S., with a conspicuous wingspan of up to 2 feet.
 It ranges from Southern California south to Argentina and east through the southwestern US to Texas.
-It’s large size and narrow wings mean it must launch itself from a high point to gain momentum for flight.
+Its large size and narrow wings mean it must launch itself from a high point to gain momentum for flight.
 Because of this, their roosts are usually 15 feet or more above the ground.
-They roost in rock crevices, trees, tunnels and man-made structures such as buildings.
-Miguel and his colleagues with the US Forest Service used a bat detector to document this species in Griffith Park (LA Zoo) near the LA River.
-Western mastiff bats were thought to have been extirpated from the LA Basin 10 years before this detection.
+They roost in rock crevices, trees, tunnels and human-made structures such as buildings.
+Miguel and his colleagues with the U.S. Forest Service used a bat detector to document this species in Griffith Park (LA Zoo) near the L.A.
+River.
+Western mastiff bats were thought to have been extirpated from the L.A.
+Basin 10 years before this detection.
 Since then, Western mastiff bats have been detected in several of our backyard study sites.
-The presence of the LA River and other large bodies of water may be critical to its persistence.
+The presence of the L.A.
+River and other large bodies of water may be critical to its persistence.